turniphead/instrumental_take_home/README.md

 # whoops, we forgot to record an event that happened 20s ago, so we should record this event using a custom timestamp
 counter.record_event(timestamp=time.time() - 20)

-# request all events that happened in the past x seconds (must be no larger than the maximum timespan entered during initialization).
+# request all events that happened in the past x seconds (must be no larger than the maximum timespan entered during instantiation).
 print('Total events that happened in the past 5 minutes: {}'.format(counter.request_event_count(300)))

 ```